Reesy/cpp-compilation-reference/3_hello_header_file/readme.md

 ```-o <file> ```  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Place the output into \<file>

-#### You do not need to include the header file in the above command as the #include <hello.hpp> just replaces '#include <hello.hpp>' for the contents of the file it points too.
+<i>You do not need to include the header file in the above command as the #include <hello.hpp> just replaces '#include <hello.hpp>' for the contents of the file it points too. </i>

 The following:
 ```cpp